bodo-ai/Bodo/docs/docs/bodo_parallelism/advanced.md

 bodo.barrier()
 ```

+In SPMD mode the above can also be run outside of JIT functions.

-The same can be done when running on an IPyParallel cluster using the
+The same can be achieved when running on an IPyParallel cluster using the
 `%%px` magic:

 ``` py